Dan Whitehurst

-Daniel Keenan Whitehurst (born October 4, 1948) is an American former politician.
-A member of the Democratic Party, he was mayor of Fresno, California from 1977 to 1985.
+Daniel Keenan Whitehurst (born October 4, 1948) is an American former Democratic Party politician, who served as the mayor of Fresno, California from 1977 to 1985.

+Early life and education

 He started college at age 16 and law school at age 20.
 He practiced law briefly and then worked for a time at his father's funeral home before entering politics in 1975.

 Civic career

-Whitehurst was a member of the Fresno City Council from 1975 to 1977, and was elected mayor of Fresno in 1977.
+Whitehurst was a member of Fresno City Council from 1975 to 1977, and was elected mayor of Fresno in 1977.
 He took office at the age 28, making him the youngest mayor of a major city in the U.S. and the youngest mayor in the history of Fresno.
-In 1982, while still in office as mayor, Whitehurst ran against California Governor Jerry Brown for the Democratic nomination to the U.S. Senate.
-He came in fourth place with 167,574 votes (6.10%).
+In 1982, while still serving as mayor, Whitehurst ran against California Governor Jerry Brown for the Democratic nomination to the U.S. Senate.
+He came 4th with 167,574 votes (6.10%).

-After leaving office in 1985, Whitehurst remained active in local politics.
-His public service included the following: